realm/realm-dotnet/doc/userdoc_for_web.md

 * API reference
 * DateTime fields
 * Binary Data fields (e.g.: for storing pictures)
+* Assigning list values to RealmList fields to add multiple relationships in one go
 * Indexing
-* specifying Primary Key
-* Updating Objects With Primary Keys
+* Updating Objects by their Identifier
-* Null values for primitive types such as int and float
+* Null values for primitive types such as int, bool, float and double
-* default values - the standard way of defining them is not compatible with the weaving
+* Default values - the standard way of defining them is not compatible with the weaving
 * Delete all objects
 * More LINQ operations
 * Searching by related data